jacklijianing/mobx-react-test/README.md

 ### Step 5: In the tree vision, the website detects the smallest subtree containing all deepest nodes.

-the project calls ConvertArrayToNode.tsx which is the solution of Problem 3 to determine which subtree is the smallest subtree containing all deepest nodes.
+the project calls FindSubTreeWithAllDeepestNode.tsx which is the solution of Problem 3 to determine which subtree is the smallest subtree containing all deepest nodes.
 In this tsx file, we check the tree from the root to all leaves by recursion.
 If the root does not have any children, that is to say it is the only element, the result must be itself, and the depth of this tree is 1.
 If the root has one child, the result must not be this root, because it must be inside of this child's search, and it must be the smaller one than the root.
 And the depth of this tree is the depth of the subtree + 1.
 If the root has two children,
 if the depth of the two children are same (this is the reason why we keep calculating the depth of the tree), the root must be the result, because none of its child's search could include the other deepest node in the other child.
 And the tree height is the children's depth + 1.
 If the depth of the two children are different, the root must not be the result, because it must be in the deeper children's search.
 We return the deeper children's result, and the tree height is the deeper children's depth + 1.

+There is FindSubTreeWithAllDeepestNode.test.jsx as United Test to test the function result.

 ![image](https://github.com/jacklijianing/mobx-react-test/assets/50463651/1d01478b-e8d3-4a8d-b21f-86b490d6c3e0)